 - 3-4 cloves garlic chopped or pressed

-- 1 - 2 teaspoons fresh chopped ginger (or ¼ teaspoon ground ginger)
+- 1 – 2 teaspoons ginger fresh, chopped or ¼ teaspoon ground ginger

 - 2 teaspoons seasoned salt

 - ½ teaspoon black pepper

-- ½ cup fresh Italian flat leaf parsley, chopped (or try chopped cilantro)
+- ½ cup Italian flat leaf parsley fresh, chopped (or try chopped cilantro)

-- 2-3 lbs boneless chicken (breasts, thighs or combo)
+- 2-3 lbs chicken breasts boneless breasts, thighs or combo

 - Add olive oil, minced garlic, minced ginger, seasoned salt, and pepper.
 Chop parsley/cilantro and whisk in well.
 If available, use an immersion blender to mix well, pulse a few times or whisk well and divide evenly between 2 freezer ziplock baggies.
 If freezing bags, be sure to label before pouring into baggies.

 - Marinate chicken at least 30 minutes, preferably 60 minutes or longer before grilling.
 Squeeze air out of ziplock, lay flat in freezer.
 If frozen, thaw in refrigerator before grilling.
 Remove from marinade, reserve.